toitware/artemis-releases/README.md

 artemis org members list
 ```

+The `artemis or show` command shows you your organization ID, which is a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).

 Once you create a new organization it is automatically set as default.
-You can switch to a different org with
+You can switch to a different organization with
 `artemis org default YOUR-ORG-ID`, or by passing the organization id to the commands that need one.

 You can add other users join your organization with `artemis org members add THEIR-USER-ID`.
 The